AhmedAli-29SE/Adventure-Work-Cycle-Report/README.md

        Microsoft Excel: Utilized for initial data exploration, cleaning, and simple analysis tasks.
     Data Analysis:
        Power BI: Used for creating interactive dashboards and visualizations to present data insights effectively.

-    Power BI: Used for creating interactive dashboards and visualizations to present data insights effectively.